 I believe that developing technical and theoretical understanding through active participation is critical to long-term applicability of skill development.
 By learning process mechanics in tandem with content orientation, students gain the flexibility to apply information across subjects and disciplines.
 I require students to begin working with the subject matter in project form.
 We then review their work under the theoretical lens as an exercise.
 I approach both as an experiment in order to familiarize the students with the implications of mechanics and application beyond a simple evaluative critique.
 I feel that this approach preserves student creativity without imprinting my own aesthetic preferences, as well as teaching students to explore the making of process and form.

 I focus on active questioning during the creative process to develop a more nimble perspective in students.
-As working artists, sensitivity and flexibility of approach are critical to working in collaborative projects as well as pointing a way through the inevitable experience of creative blocks and dead ends.
+As creative professionals, sensitivity and flexibility of approach are critical to working in collaborative projects as well as pointing a way through the inevitable experience of blocks and dead ends.
 Promoting interdisciplinary cross-pollination and collaboration skills broadens the applicability of students’ existing knowledge and enables them to envision how their skills can be applied in disparate fields.

-I cultivate a classroom environment in which making and theory are not deposited by me, but tested, questioned, and practiced by students and taken out of the classroom.
+I cultivate a classroom environment in which making and theory are not deposited by me, but tested, questioned, and practiced by students for them to take out of the classroom.
 A point of great personal importance is teaching students to become informed consumers of media culture.
 Whether the materials are academic, commercial, political, or popular, providing students with a framework for dissecting the construction of that cultural artifact assists them to place it within a larger context.
-This is critical not only for the media artist but for all of us as citizens living in an information era.
+This is critical not only for the media professional but for all of us as citizens living in an information era.